Haematoxylin: Use as a textile dye

 Haematoxylin was first used as a dye by the Mayans and Aztecs in Central America where logwood trees grow natively.
 The dye was first introduced to Europe by the Spanish, and soon after was widely adopted.
 Haematoxylin was used to produce blacks, blues and purples on various textiles, and remained an important industrial dye until the introduction of suitable replacements in the form of synthetic dyes.
 As a blue dye (with alum as a mordant), the initial results were not as lightfast as those produced using indigo.
 In reaction to this perceived inferiority of the quality of the blue colour produced with haematoxylin, its use to dye fabric was barred in England from 1581 to 1662.
 After the introduction of synthetic black dyes in the late 19th century, haematoxylin was first replaced as a dye for cotton.
 A 1902 German treatise on the dyeing textiles notes "...logwood in the black dyeing of cotton has suffered considerably from the competition of aniline black".
 Haematoxylin remained important as a black dye (using copperas or chrome as a mordant) for wool until the 1920s when a black synthetic dye compatible with wool became available.
 Contemporary usage of haematoxylin includes the dyeing of silk, leather, and sutures.

 Use as a writing and drawing ink

 Haematoxylin has been used as the primary component of writing and drawing inks, although the timing of first use as an ink is unclear.
-Haematoxylin was also added to some iron gall inks, which take time develop to fully darken when applied to paper.
+Haematoxylin was also added to some iron gall inks, which take time to fully darken when applied to paper.
 In this case the Haematoxylin provided some initial colour before the iron gall reached its full depth of colour.
-William Lewis in 1763 is credited with first to use haematoxylin as an additive in iron gall inks.
-In 1848 Friedlieb Ferdinand Runge produced a heamatoxylin ink that was non-acidic using a potassium chromate as the mordant, which had the advantage of not corroding steel pens.
+William Lewis in 1763 is credited with being the first to use haematoxylin as an additive in iron gall inks.
+In 1848, Friedlieb Ferdinand Runge produced a heamatoxylin ink that was non-acidic, using a potassium chromate as the mordant, which had the advantage of not corroding steel pens.
 Van Gogh is known to have used haematoxylin ink with a chrome mordant in a number of his drawings and letters.